Lerentis/terraform-provider-gitea/docs/resources/git_hook.md

 subcategory: ""
 description: |-
-  gitea_git_hook manages git hooks on a repository.
+  gitea_git_hook manages git hooks on a repository. import is currently not supported
+  WARNING: using this resource requires to enable server side hookswhich are known to cause security issues https://github.com/go-gitea/gitea/pull/13058! if you want to procede, you need to enable server side hooks as stated here https://docs.gitea.io/en-us/config-cheat-sheet/#security-security
 ---

 # gitea_git_hook (Resource)

-`gitea_git_hook` manages git hooks on a repository.
+`gitea_git_hook` manages git hooks on a repository. import is currently not supported

+WARNING: using this resource requires to enable server side hookswhich are known to cause [security issues](https://github.com/go-gitea/gitea/pull/13058)!

+if you want to procede, you need to enable server side hooks as stated [here](https://docs.gitea.io/en-us/config-cheat-sheet/#security-security)

 ## Example Usage